web-work-tools/minimal-mistakes/_posts/2019-07-05-contributors-guide-discord-archive.md

 ## Token and Channel IDs

 Your token id is private, and gives full control of your account.
-Be careful, don't lose it or hand it out.
+Be careful, don't hand it out, or publish it.

 [How to get Token and Channel IDs](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs)